kadir014/nova-physics/docs/getting_started/index.rst

 Getting Started
 ===============

 Nova Physics is a lightweight 2D rigid body physics engine.
-It is designed with game development in mind, however you can utilize it anywhere you need to simulate rigid body dynamics.
+It is designed with game development in mind.
 It is written in portable C with no dependencies other than the standard library, meaning anyone can easily write a binding for their favored programming language.

 Nova Physics is, and always will be, free and open-source.